7 Natural Sleep Remedies for Insomnia

 Here is Dr. Darley's list of medications with possible insomnia side effect (1):

-Fat-soluble statins is another set of drugs that can cause insomnia: Lipitor, Mevacor, Vytorin and Zocor.
+Fat-soluble statins are another set of drugs studies show can cause insomnia: Lipitor, Mevacor, Vytorin and Zocor.

-If you started getting insomnia after you started a pharmaceutical medication, check with your doctor to see if there is a connection and for suggestions on how to improve the situation.
+If you started getting insomnia after beginning a pharmaceutical medication, check with your doctor to see if there is a connection and for suggestions on how to improve the situation.

 Do NOT discontinue medications without consulting with your doctor.
 Some medications, including antidepressants, require a well-planned weaning process.

-These aren't everything that could be on an insomnia natural remedies list but it includes ones that I hear about most often and/or see positive results from in my clients.
+These aren't everything that could be on a natural remedy for sleep list, but it includes natural sleep aids that I hear about most often or see positive results from in my clients.

 Magnesium is needed for hundreds of chemical reactions in your body.
 It helps you deal with stress and it is used up by stress.